aretasg/findORF/README.md

 # find-open-reading-frames
 A script to find open reading frames (ORF) in the nucleotide sequence in input as FASTA file.
 Searches all 6 reading frames of the sequence on assumption that 'ATG' is a start codon and 'TAG/TGA/TAA' is a stop codon.

+The script was written in and intended to be used with Python 3.6 although it should work with Python 2.7.
-For the script to work BioPython must be installed which can be do with "pip install biopython" command on the CLI.
+The script requires BioPython to work which can be installed which can be do with "pip install biopython" command on the CLI.

 find_ORF.py supports multiple CLI options supplied by the user:
 * setting minimum nucleotide length for ORF detection (default = 300);